SandeepTripathy360/YoutubeKnowledgeAssistant/README.md

 - Process YouTube videos using their URL
 - Fetch transcripts automatically
 - Store transcript embeddings in ChromaDB
-- Semantic search using HuggingFace embeddings
+- Semantic search using Google Gemini text-embedding-004
 - Context-aware question answering with Gemini
 - Session-based conversation history
 - Support for English and Hindi transcripts